vincentntang/codechefs/content/20211219-dev-meetups.md

 From Jacques perspective:

 - Turning the meetup into a non-profit.
-- Getting everyone onboard with things.
+- Getting everyone on board with things.
 - Finding the time.
 - Dealing with disputes within the community.